How to Freeze Soup and Store It Like a Pro

 Step 3: Cool the Soup

 You’ve been simmering that amazing slow cooker soup for hours; don’t let your hard work go to waste!
 Always be sure to let your soup cool to room temperature before moving into a freezer container.
 Then, stick it in the fridge to cool the temp down (to somewhere below 40°) before freezing.
+This is a universal tip to remember when freezing food.

 It may seem fussy, but if you toss hot soup into the freezer, it will develop large ice crystals and freeze unevenly.
 (Which means mushy soup when it thaws!)
 Cooling soup also protects the contents of your freezer.
 No one wants the hot soup’s steam to thaw out all the other food.